gap-system/gap/INSTALL.md

 Next, you will need a compiler and build tools like `make`.
 These tools are included in the "Xcode" application which is not installed by default on a new Mac.
-On all recent versions of OS X, you can install it for free via the App Store.
+On all recent versions of macOS, you can install it for free via the App Store.
 Afterwards, you also need to run the following command from a terminal in order to make all required tools available via the command line:

      xcode-select --install

+You might want to consider using GNU readline by installing it via:

+ * using Homebrew: `brew install readline`
+ * using Fink: `fink install readline7`
+ * using MacPorts: `port install readline`

+After that you have to compile GAP and tell it where to find your installation of GNU readline using the following commands.

+For Homebrew, use these commands:

+    ./configure --with-readline=$(brew --prefix)/opt/readline
+    make

+For Fink, use these commands:

+    ./configure CPPFLAGS=-I/sw/include LDFLAGS=-L/sw/lib
+    make

+For MacPorts, use these commands:

+    ./configure CPPFLAGS=-I/opt/local/include LDFLAGS=-L/opt/local/lib
+    make

+For further information on how to use GNU readline, refer to section 5 above.

 Now simply follow the Unix installation instructions to compile and start GAP and then it will run in this Terminal window.